aboovv1976/fpsync-k8s-rclone/README.md

 ## fpsync - Running transfer tools in parallel

-[fpsync](http://www.fpart.org/fpsync/) is a wrapper script that wraps fpart to runs the transfer tools (rsync, rclone) in parallel.
-The fpsync is run from the fpsync operator host.
+[fpsync](http://www.fpart.org/fpsync/) is a wrapper script that uses fpart to runs the transfer tools (rsync, rclone) in parallel.
+The fpsync is run from the fpsync operator host. fpsync also has options to use seperate worker nodes.
+The modified fpsync supports rclone and also Kubernetes pods.

  ## rclone - Data transfer to Object Storage

 Use [rclone](https://rclone.org/) tool to send files from Lustre to object storage.
 It is a versatile tool used to migrate data across storage systems of various types.
 It supports multiple threads and multiple streams concurrently.
 It has POSIX file system interface and supports various back-end storage types including file systems and object storage.
-Rclone has support for native OCI Object Storage APIs.
+Rclone has support for native OCI Object Storage APIs. rclone has specific options for [OCI object storage](https://rclone.org/oracleobjectstorage/).

  ## rsync - Data Transfer to another POSIX complaint file system